RobertManchon/RobertManchon_12_21092021/README.md

 - Install with command `npm i`
 - Run the project with command `npm start`

-The project will run in `http://localhost:3000` (reserve port 3001 for micro API) For MOCK data reserve port: 3003 with an additional API server for json files.
+The project will run in `http://localhost:3001` (reserve port 3000 for micro API)

 ## Existing path

 - For the time being, only two users available, with URL for each:
 	- `http://localhost:3001/user/12`
 	- `http://localhost:3001/user/18`

 - SportSee API only contains data for users with id '12' and '18'.